Legacy of the Roman Empire: Christianity

 Christianity also served as a conduit for preserving and transmitting Greco-Roman literary culture.
 Classical educational tradition in the liberal arts was preserved after the fall of the empire by the medieval Christian university.
 Education in the Middle Ages relied heavily on Greco-Roman books such as Euclid's Elements and the influential quadrivium textbooks written in Latin by the Roman statesman Boethius (AD 480–524).

 Major works of Greek and Latin literature, moreover, were both read and written by Christians during the imperial era.
-Many of the most influential works of the early Christian tradition were written by Roman and Hellenized theologians who engaged heavily with the literary culture of the empire (see church fathers).
-St. Augustine's (AD 354–430) City of God, for instance, draws extensively on Virgil, Cicero, Varro, Homer, Plato, and elements of Roman values and identity to criticize paganism and advocate for Christianity amidst a crumbling empire.
+Many of the most influential works of the early Christian tradition were written by Roman and Hellenized theologians who engaged heavily with the literary culture of the empire (see Church Fathers).
+St. Augustine's (AD 354–430) City of God, for instance, draws extensively on Virgil, Cicero, Varro, Homer, Plato, and elements of Roman values and identity to criticize paganism and advocate for Christianity amid a crumbling empire.
 The engagement of early Christians as both readers and writers of important Roman and Greek literature helped to ensure that the literary culture of Rome would persist after the fall of the empire.
-For thousands of years to follow, religious scholars in the Latin West from Bede to Thomas Aquinas and later renaissance figures such as Dante, Montaigne and Shakespeare would continue to read, reference and imitate both Christian and pagan literature from the Roman Empire.
+For thousands of years to follow, religious scholars in the Latin West from Bede to Thomas Aquinas and later renaissance figures such as Dante, Montaigne, and Shakespeare would continue to read, reference, and imitate both Christian and pagan literature from the Roman Empire.
 In the east, the empire's prolific tradition of Greek literature continued uninterrupted after the fall of the west, in part due to the works of the Greek fathers, who were widely read by Christians in medieval Byzantium and continue to influence religious thought to this day (see Byzantine literature).

+Pagan revival

+There have been revivals of the ancient Roman polytheistic religion in modern times, mostly in Italy.
+While interest in reviving the ancient Roman paganism dates back to the Renaissance, this phenomenon intensified in the 19th and 20th centuries.
+Today it has a presence mostly in the Western world, with Nova Roma being the most notable international revivalist organization.